sriramab/gamamanual/References/GAMLReferences/Statements.md

   * `legend_font_size` (int):
   * `legend_font_style` (an identifier), takes values in: {plain, bold, italic}: the style used to display legend
   * `position` (point): position of the upper-left corner of the layer.
 Note that if coordinates are in [0,1[, the position is relative to the size of the environment (e.g. {0.5,0.5} refers to the middle of the display) whereas it is absolute when coordinates are greter than 1.
 The position can only be a 3D point {0.5, 0.5, 0.5}, the last coordinate specifying the elevation of the layer.
-  * `size` (point): the layer resize factor: {1,1} refers to the original size whereas {0.5,0.5} divides by 2 the height and the width of the layer.
-In case of a 3D layer, a 3D point can be used (note that {1,1} is equivalent to {1,1,0}, so a resize of a layer containing 3D objects with a 2D points will remove the elevation)
+  * `size` (point): extent of the layer in the screen from its position.
+Coordinates in [0,1[ are treated as percentages of the total surface, while coordinates > 1 are treated as absolute sizes in model units (i.e. considering the model occupies the entire view).
+Like in 'position', an elevation can be provided with the z coordinate, allowing to scale the layer in the 3 directions
   * `style` (an identifier), takes values in: {exploded, 3d, stack, bar}:
   * `tick_font` (string):
   * `tick_font_size` (int):